blimpage/your-pokemon-for-today/README.md

 It doesn't really need to exist, and yet it does!!

-On the webby end, it uses [Swipebox](https://github.com/brutaldesign/swipebox) for lightboxy stuff, and bits of [jQuery](https://github.com/jquery/jquery) and [Underscore.js](https://github.com/jashkenas/underscore) for added dev functionality.
+On the webby end, it uses [lightgallery.js](https://github.com/sachinchoolur/lightgallery.js) for lightboxy stuff, and tiny bits of [Underscore.js](https://github.com/jashkenas/underscore) for added dev functionality.

 On the buildy end, it uses [GraphicsMagick for Node](https://github.com/aheckmann/gm) to generate thumbnails for each illustration, [Nunjucks](http://mozilla.github.io/nunjucks) for templating, and [gulp](http://gulpjs.com/) (and a whole host of gulp plugins) to rope the whole thing together.